mrdalrymple/mailbox/README.md

 This tool currently depends on 'Docker Desktop' to be installed.
 It is used to build and run both Windows and Linux containers.

-> **Note**: Linux support coming soon, but will only be able to use Linux containers.
+> **Note:** Linux support coming soon, but will only be able to use Linux containers.

 ## Virtual Environment